yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 	"./ds.png| No armour is best armour (DARK SOULS)"
   >}}

 Following these changes, vonchenplus also {{< gh-hovercard "9406" "improved the code for the topology update logic" >}} so that the implementation is more accurate.
-This change was necessary in order to {{< gh-hovercard "9423" "implement special topologies on Vulkan." >}}
+This change was necessary in order to {{< gh-hovercard "9423" "implement special topologies with Vulkan." >}}

-This includes support for quad strips, which require the use of triangles to simulate them, and the ability to simulate indexed and non-indexed modes.
+This includes support for `quad strips`, which require the use of triangles to simulate them, and the ability to simulate indexed and non-indexed modes.
 In non-indexed mode, a fixed mapping table is used to connect the vertices, while in indexed mode, a compute shader is used to dynamically map the original drawing indices. vonchenplus has also implemented support for line loops, which require the use of triangle lists to simulate them, and for polygons, which require the use of triangle fans.